Permission to be wobbly

 This week I’ve been fighting a bug.
 (You don’t need to feel sorry for me, I’m doing a great job at that.)
 As I decided each day whether to go ahead with client appointments I’ve been reflecting on what was The Best Thing To Do – for me and for my clients.
 Never an easy one to figure out, this is even less clearcut with online work when the factor of “Is it in the best interest of my clients to be infected with my snotty bug?” is removed.
 And I don’t have the additional effort of hauling myself through the cold to a rented room in the city.

 The downside of my interpretation of this requirement is that my tendency to ‘do things right’ then kicks in, in the area of self-care, too; I find myself asking myself if I’m short-changing clients by working when I’m not 100% in peak physical and mental condition (i.e. coming down with a cold).
 That battles against the belief that my clients need me, that I’m letting them down by cancelling.
-(As counsellors we sometimes forget that our clients continue to live and function pretty well the other 167 hours of the week that we’re not with them.)
+(As counsellors we sometimes forget that our clients continue to live and function OK the other 167 hours of the week that we’re not with them.)

 I’m sure my perspective is skewed by being inside the therapy world, but sometimes it feels to me that counsellors are particularly demanding of themselves and each other in the need to do things right.
 Counselling attracts people who care, who want to do well for others, who want to ‘make people happy’.
 But sometimes we can be blinded to the value of making mistakes, of having to make a judgment call in a fuzzy situation.
 Black and white decision making is so much easier!